Kafka Monitoring and Metrics Using JMX with Docker¶

 - Health+: Consider monitoring and managing your environment with Confluent Health+.
 Ensure the health of your clusters and minimize business disruption with intelligent alerts, monitoring, and proactive support based on best practices created by the inventors of Kafka.

 - Confluent Control Center: You can deploy Control Center for out-of-the-box Kafka cluster monitoring so you don’t have to build your own monitoring system.
-Control Center makes it easy to manage the entire cp deployment.
+Control Center makes it easy to manage the entire Confluent Platform deployment.
 Control Center is a web-based application that allows you to manage your cluster and to alert on triggers.
 Additionally, Control Center measures how long messages take to be delivered, and determines the source of any issues in your cluster.

 Configure environment variables¶

 JMX is enabled for Kafka by default.
 You can set the following environment variables to configure JMX monitoring for your Docker image in a Compose file, a Dockerfile, or from the command line when you run Kafka.
 For an example of how to set the environment variables when you run Kafka, see Run Kafka with JMX enabled.

 - The JMX Port.